prashantcodelab/financial-rag-chatbot/README.md

 * Chunking - LangChain

 ## Flow
+![alt text](img/Financial_Analyst_Chabot.png)

-First the documents are ingested using a parser and cunks are created using `RecursiveCharacterTextSplitter` from Langchain.
+First the documents are ingested using a parser and chunks are created using `RecursiveCharacterTextSplitter` from Langchain.
 Then using OpenAIEmbeddings `text-embeddings-3-large` embeddings are created and stored in the **Pinecone** vector database.

 When a user asks a questions, chatbot create query embeddings and retrieves for similar documents using **cosine similarity**. **Top_k** is set to 8 and OpenAI GPT **temperature** is set to 0.2 to control the randomness & get realiable answers as we're dealing with financial documents.

-![alt text](img/Financial_Analyst_Chabot.png)

 ![alt text](img/financial_rag_flow.png)